|Holland 2002 vs Germany|

 ST: Jimmy Floyd Hasselbaink

 Jimmy Floyd Hasselbaink was late bloomer where he played with smaller clubs until he moved to Portugal in 1995.
 His best stint was probably in England with Leeds United and Chelsea.
 He was the Premier League Golden Boot winner in both 1998-1999.
 2000-2001.
-He only played 23 times because of Holland loaded with forwards during the peak of his career.
+He only played 23 times because of Netherlands were loaded with forwards during the peak of his career.

 ST: Patrick Kluivert